Stan-Kannegieter/Additionality-Constraints-Investment-in-Carbon-Sequestration/README.md

 ### Python Model
 1. Clone the repository.
-2. Open `AdditionalityConstraint_Code.ipynb` in Jupyter Notebook or JupyterLab.
+2. Open `AdditionalityConstraint_Code_3.ipynb` in Jupyter Notebook or JupyterLab.
 3. Ensure the following Python packages are installed:
    ```bash
    pyomo.environ